'Hybrid Warfare' Belarus Marching Migrants Into EU at Gunpoint: Report

 — Breitbart London (@BreitbartLondon) August 20, 2021

-The European Union’s response to this artificial migrant crisis has predominantly been talk to this point, however member state Poland — which borders Belarus, and which historically lost significant territory to Belarus amid the shifting borders of Second World War-era Europe — has now said it will replace the 250-mile razorwire border fence with an eight-foot wall.
+The European Union’s response to this artificial migrant crisis has predominantly been talking to this point, however member state Poland — which borders Belarus, and which historically lost significant territory to Belarus amid the shifting borders of Second World War-era Europe — has now said it will replace the 250-mile razorwire border fence with an eight-foot wall.

-The report of gunfire being used to force migrants into Europe follows earlier developments in Belarus’s campaign against the European Union, which saw the nation flying migrants directly from Iraq to the nation, before bussing them to the border and sending them over into Europe.
+The report of gunfire being used to force migrants into Europe follows earlier developments in Belarus’s campaign against the European Union, which saw the nation flying migrants directly from Iraq to their own nation, before bussing them to the border and sending them over into the European Union.

-London based think tank Chatham House has characterised the actions by Russian-backed client state Belarus as “hybrid warfare”, in which the nation witnessed the enormous political and social destabilisation the continent suffered after the 2015 migrant crisis and is now deliberately engineering more of the same.
+London-based think tank Chatham House has characterised the actions by Russian-backed Belarus as “hybrid warfare”, in which the nation witnessed the enormous political and social destabilisation the continent suffered after the 2015 migrant crisis and is now deliberately engineering more of the same.

 Chatham House notes a similar tactic was used to attack northern European nations by Russia in the last decade.

 Turkey has also been criticised as a state weaponising migrants.
-With control of the southern borders of the European Union on one of the most important migrant routes to the continent from Asia and Africa, the Turkish government hasn’t been shy to use its ability to accelerate, slow, or stop of flow of people north to political advantage.
+With control of the southern borders of the European Union on one of the most important migrant routes to the continent from Asia and Africa, the Turkish government hasn’t been shy about using its ability to accelerate, slow, or stop of flow of people north to political advantage.

 Turkey has enjoyed huge gifts of money from the European Union for slowing the flow of migrants into Greece, an EU member.

 Poland Deploys Troops to Belarus Border to Combat Migration Warfare https://t.co/3iu8ucSyxL